-Utilizing the space in your unfinished basement not only adds value to your home but it offers additional square footage for you and your loved ones to enjoy.
-Before you can finish your basement, consider what it needs to maintain consistent warm temperatures.
+Before you can finish your basement and choose decor, consider what it needs to maintain comfortable temperatures.
 Do you already have basement HVAC ducting installed or will you need to decide where and how to install more?

-During any renovation process, you should consider discussing your plans with a professional if your HVAC system is affected by the remodeling.
+If your HVAC system impacts your remodeling, discuss your plans with a professional HVAC contractor.
 Contact KS Services to have our NATE-certified technicians inspect your current system.
-We will offer suggestions that are affordable to make heating your finished basement go smoothly.
+We offer affordable suggestions so heating and cooling your finished basement goes smoothly.

-Many homes have their furnaces, air handlers, and other HVAC equipment housed in the basement.
-Before determining how you will finish your basement, consider a way to enclose your HVAC system.
-This will keep them from attracting attention as an eye-sore in your newly finished basement and keep it safe from damage.
-Incorporating a utility room or something along those lines will allow you to conceal the equipment but still have access via a door for maintenance and repairs.
+Many homes have air handlers, furnaces, water heaters, water softeners and other mechanical equipment housed in the basement.
+While planning how you will finish your basement, consider how to enclose your HVAC system and mechanicals.
+This keeps the focus on the entertainment areas.
+Incorporating a utility room, for example, conceals the equipment but allows access via a door for maintenance and repairs.

-By enclosing your equipment, ventilation needs to be addressed to allow gas furnaces to ventilate according to gas code requirements.
+In addition, gas furnaces need to meet gas code requirements for ventilation.
 The National Fuel Gas Code specifies the number of cubic feet required to vent your furnace based on the BTU output.
 Your design must allow proper room around the heating unit for safety.

 Know Your HVAC Codes and Permit Considerations

 Building codes vary depending on different factors.
 If you don’t have windows in your basement or you don’t have enough for proper ventilation, installation of a mechanical ventilation system might be required to create a healthy and safe environment.

 Most unfinished basements don’t have ductwork present for heating and cooling.
 We recommend you determine what and how much new basement HVAC ducting you need.
 Put it on paper.